zleung9/zleung9.github.io/content/projects/neural-network-in-c-I/index.md

 - update weights.

-## Write down the scaffold for a Neural Network and training
+## The scaffold for a Neural Network and training in C

 First of all, let's define the structure of the neural network.
 We will take the simplest version which contains only two dense layers with `ReLu` activation in between.
 ```c